 Action Function Save Saves changes to settings.
 Undo Returns all settings to the last saved state.
-Refresh Updates certain time-related information fields that are not automatically updated (i.e., performance and test data). tcp/Ip Allows the user to configure for TCP/IP functionality. usrNames Allows additions to user names, groups, password administration.
+Refresh Updates certain time-related information fields that are not automatically updated (i.e., performance and test data). tcp/Ip Allows the user to configure for TCP/IP functionality. usrNames Allows additions to user names, groups, password administration. rAdius Configure and enable RADIUS login parameters.
 Clock Allows the user to set the IMACS-200 timing parameters, time of and date, ACO activity Main Returns you to the System Main Screen.
 If you made changes to any port settings but did not save them yet, you will be prompted to save or lose those changes before exiting.